 The Formatting Context

-Everything on your page is part of a formatting context, this is essentially an area which has been defined to lay out content in a particular way.
-Therefore a Block Formatting Context will lay child elements out according to Block Layout rules, a Flex Formatting Context will lay its children out as flex items.
-Each formatting context has specific rules about how layout behaves when in that context.
+Everything on a page is part of a "formatting context", or an area which has been defined to lay out content in a particular way.
+A Block Formatting Context will lay child elements out according to Block Layout rules, a Flex Formatting Context will lay its children out as flex items, etc. Each formatting context has specific rules about how layout behaves when in that context.

 The Block Formatting Context

 html element defines the initial Block Formatting Context (BFC) for your page.
-This means that all of the elements inside
+This means all the elements inside

 Creating a new Block Formatting Context